An Introduction to the Discipline® CliftonStrengths Theme

 Live With Discipline: Accept that mistakes might depress you.
 Precision is a core part of who you are; however, you must find ways to move through these moments of annoyance to prevent becoming discouraged.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Discipline to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Discipline to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.